 - Received additional post-residency training in Korea for Asian Aesthetic Surgery

-- Experienced in a diverse range of surgeries including Asian rhinoplasty, Asian blepharoplasty, breast lift, facial rejuvenation, facelifts, and endoscopic brow lifts
+- Experienced in a diverse range of surgeries including both Western and Asian rhinoplasty, blepharoplasty, breast lift, full facial rejuvenation, facelifts, and endoscopic brow lifts

-- Keenly attuned to the delicate complexities of the Asian nose and facial features
+- Keenly attuned to the delicate complexities of the nose and facial features

 Frequently Asked Questions about Asian Rhinoplasty

 Asian rhinoplasty can be performed as an open or closed surgery.
 Open rhinoplasty involves lifting the nasal skin to gain access to the nasal structure.
 Closed rhinoplasty is performed through incisions made on the inside of the nostrils.
-Dr. Goretti Ho Taghva almost exclusively performs open Asian rhinoplasty procedures because she is able to produce superior results using this technique.
+Dr. Goretti Ho Taghva almost exclusively performs open Asian rhinoplasty procedures because she can produce superior results using this technique.

-You will have a splint on your nose to protect the new nasal structure and to help your nose heal.
-Dr. Ho Taghva will remove the splint in approximately one week and release you to return to your normal activities and work schedule if it includes light to moderate activity.
+You must wear a splint on your nose to protect the new nasal structure and to help your nose heal.
+Dr. Ho Taghva removes the splint approximately one-week post-surgery and releases you to return to your normal activities and work schedule if it includes only light to moderate activity.
 Avoid strenuous activity for six to eight weeks to protect your nose and ensure proper healing.
 Discuss your lifestyle and activity level with the surgeon during your consultation.

 Medical insurance companies generally consider rhinoplasty procedures to be optional or cosmetic.
 However, your health insurance may cover your rhinoplasty procedure if it is deemed necessary to address a breathing issue.
 Our office staff will be happy to answer your payment and insurance questions.

-The initial bruising and swelling will gradually fade over the first three months.
-You will experience your first improvements during the first few weeks and the final results will be seen after about 12 months.
+The initial bruising and swelling gradually fade over the first three months.
+You experience your first improvements during the first few weeks, and the final results are seen after about 12 months.

-The length of the surgery will depend on the amount of work that is being done, but ethnic rhinoplasty usually takes about two to three hours.
+The length of the surgery depends on the amount of work that is being done, but ethnic rhinoplasty usually takes about two to three hours.